 I enjoyed this simplistic, fresh pasta dish.
 It’s a family friendly dinner too, though my little one picked around the “green stringy things” (basil).
 The husband loved it, as usual.
 It’s not all that far off from my pasta dish specialty of yesteryear, but the added vegetables and shrimp make it feel more like dinner and healthier for you too.
 I really should make that old first-married-pasta-dish just for old times sake.
 I’d love to see if my husband remembers it from our days as newlyweds.
 How could he possibly forget, right?
 Something tells me he could forget.
 I’ll have to let you know…

-Angel Hair Pasta w/ Shrimp, Asparagus and Basil
+Angel Hair Pasta with Shrimp, Asparagus and Basil

-6 medium plum (Roma) tomatoes, seeded & chopped
+- 6 medium plum (Roma) tomatoes, seeded and chopped

-9 ounces refrigerated fresh angel hair pasta, cooked & drained
+- 9 ounces refrigerated fresh angel hair pasta, cooked and drained

-1. Trim asparagus.
-Rinse in cold water; drain.
+- Trim the asparagus, rinse in cold water and drain.
 Remove tips and set aside.
 Cut remaining stalks diagonally into 1-inch pieces.

-2. Heat olive oil in a large skillet over medium- heat.
-Add garlic and pepper and mix well.
+- Heat olive oil in a large skillet over medium heat.
+Add the garlic and pepper and mix well.
 Cook for 1 minute, stirring constantly.
-Stir in tomatoes.
-Cook for 2 minutes, stirring frequently.
+Stir in tomatoes, cooking for 2 minutes, stirring frequently.
 Add the asparagus stalks, white wine and salt and mix well.
 Cook for 3 more minutes, stirring frequently.
 Stir in asparagus tips and shrimp.
 Cook for 1 minute, stirring constantly.
 Add the butter.
 Cook until butter melts, stirring constantly.
 Add the cooked pasta, tossing to mix.
 Stir in basil.